 Your degree programme is made up of a number of modules.
 Each module has a specific number of credits attached.
-The entire MSc award is 180 credits.
+The entire MA award is 180 credits.
 Credits identify the total number of hours you are expected to apply to the module.
 Each credit represents 10 hours of learning and throughout the degree your time will be made up of the following activities:

-- a) Contact Hours: these are the lectures, seminars, workshops and tutorials shown on your timetable for each module. - b) Directed/ Independent study: this is the time you will spend preparing for seminars, writing up your seminar and lecture notes, reading the recommended texts and articles, meeting with fellow students on group work and carrying out your own research. - c) Assessment: this is the time you will be required to devote to complete the module assessment, which may include examinations, assignments, portfolio, presentations and group reports.
+- a) Contact Hours: these are the classes and tutorials shown for each module. - b) Directed/ Independent study: this is the time you will spend preparing for seminars, writing up your seminar and lecture notes, reading the recommended texts and articles, meeting with fellow students on group work and carrying out your own research. - c) Assessment: this is the time you will be required to devote to complete the module assessment, which may include examinations, assignments, portfolio, presentations and group reports. - d) Reflection: You may be required to reflect on your learning through practical activities undertaken within your workplace.
+These will be directed from the programme team.